JonasLamy/LiverVesselness/README.md

 ```

 Note that a parameter file can be composed of one or several vesselness with one or several instances of parameters.

+for instance, when testing one instance of each vesselness "frangi.nii", "Jerman.nii", "Sato.nii", naming scheme is suitable.
+When benchmarking parameters, a naming scheme with the value of the parameters is more practical.
+For example, "0.1-0.5.nii","0.5-0.5.nii" for testing the influence of the pair of parameters alpha and beta for frangi's vesselness.

 ### Adding a custom vesselness

 As stated before, the benchmark is designed to use stand alone vesselness functions.